Floorp-Projects/Floorp/browser/components/newtab/docs/v2-system-addon/snippets.md

 a user restarts the browser.

 `.getAddonsInfo()`:( func) An async function that resolves with an object `{isFullData: (bool), addons: (obj)}`.
-Note that at startup, we are sometimes unable to provide full data due to performance constraits (`.isFullData` will be `false`).
+Note that at startup, we are sometimes unable to provide full data due to performance constraints (`.isFullData` will be `false`).
 E.g.

 ```js